 Dog Bite Compensation

-At Lugar Law PC, an experienced dog bite injury lawyer will thoroughly investigate the circumstances surrounding your attack and injuries.
+At Lugar Injury Law, an experienced dog bite injury lawyer will thoroughly investigate the circumstances surrounding your attack and injuries.
 We will determine where you were and your status on the property.
 It is important to determine whether or not you were on public property or whether you had implicit or explicit permission to be on private property.

 We will look into the dog?s background and obtain documentation of any previously reported attacks.
 We also will look into the dog owner?s background and determine if they previously owned dogs that were dangerous or aggressive.